 What made this RAID data recovery case rare and complex?

-This was a critical and complex data loss case concerning a RAID Z volume functioning in a complex and sophisticated environment.
+This was a critical and complex data loss case concerning a RAID Z recovery and volume functioning in a complex and sophisticated environment.

 The client was using the latest Community Edition of NexentaStor, a UNIX-like computer operating system that creates storage virtualization pools consisting of multiple hard disk drives.
 The OS was integrated and optimized for the VMware infrastructure environment.